0xDBFB7/synchrotron-project/notes.md

 VLS-PGM stands for Variable Line Spacing Plane Grating Monochromator.

+#### What does that mean?

+Amemiya 1996 -> Hettrick, Underwood, Batson & Eckart (1988) -> Hettrick, Underwood 1986, are the sources that describe why this configuration was chosen.

+Having a variable line spacing

 [@zuin2007early] describes the VLS-PGM beamline, and mentions that it has a "resolving power" of $10^4$.

 What does resolving power mean? [@XRay1991], page 311, chapter 9.5.